kidanger/vpv/README.md

 Despite its name, VideoProcessViewer cannot open video files.
 Use ffmpeg to split a video into individual frames.
 This may change in the future.

 In order to be reactive during video playback, the frames are loaded in advance by a thread and put to cache.
-Currently, the cache has no memory limit, so do not load large sequences (or small sequences of large images) if your computer cannot handle it.
-This may change in the future.
+Currently the cache has no memory limit, but you can disable it by setting the environment variable 'CACHE' to '0' (*env CACHE=0 vpv [args]*) or press F11.
 To automatically invalidate the cache when a file is changed on disk, a filesystem watcher can be enabled using the environment variable 'WATCH' (*env WATCH=1 vpv [args]*).
 For now, *F11* can also be used to flush the cache manually.